gardotd426/i3-polybar-scripts/README.md

 # i3-polybar-scripts
 Just the i3, polybar, and scripts
-Dependencies I know are needed (arch/manjaro): i3-gaps-rounded-git, wpgtk, python-haishoku, oomox, python-pywal, polybar, nerd-fonts-complete, gnome-tweaks (for gtk/gnome apps), lxappearance (for the others), gtkrc-reload for gtk2 apps, feh.
+Dependencies I know are needed (arch/manjaro): i3-gaps-rounded-git wpgtk python-haishoku oomox python-pywal polybar nerd-fonts-complete gnome-tweaks (for gtk/gnome apps) lxappearance (for the others) gtkrc-reload for gtk2 apps feh you need to install the compton-tryone-git fork of compton if you want blur, otherwise you'll need to remove the blur section from compton.conf.
 I'll add more if I can remember them.

 Make the scripts in the "scripts" folder executable and symlink them to somewhere in your PATH go through the i3 config and make sure to edit the paths of anything you need to/change it around to suit your needs, mine is for multiple monitors and even if you use 2 monitors depending on your xf86 driver or whether you're using modesetting/amd/nouveau/etc., the names of your monitors will change.
 Just open .i3/config in a text editor and search for xrandr.